ayberkt/GF-summer-school/README.md

 This is called debugging.
 Good luck.
 May Lady Lovelace smile upon your efforts.

 Make changes.
 Save the file.
 Try `gf` again.
+Does it do what you want?
+No.

-Repeat this ten thousand times and you will find you have become one of the technical people.
-You will catch yourself saying, "oh, that's simple, all you have to do is ---".
+Repeat this cycle ten thousand times and you will find you have become one of the technical people in the room.
+You will catch yourself saying to newbies, "oh, that's simple, all you have to do is ---".

-When this happens, it is time to go learn category theory.
+When this happens, you will know it is time to learn category theory.